barroit/barroit/Documentation/dev-tools/map-darconf.rst

 Symlinking this file is okay.

-Your cwd must be path/to/this/doc/dir/../..
+You must be at the root of this repo.

 SYNOPSIS
 ========